-Even if you do have a GPS watch, there might be some peace of mind doing intervals on the track because you can visually see ahead to know when you’ll be done with the interval.
+Even if you do have a GPS watch, there might be some peace of mind doing intervals on the track.
+You can visually see ahead to know when you’ll be done with the interval.
 Knowing that the end is in sight can help you push harder to finish the interval.

 Allow You to Practice a Steady Pace

-While you’ve probably gotten better with keeping things steady the more that you’ve run, a track will make it even easier.
-This will be helpful in terms of training for a long-distance race because aiming for even splits (or better yet, negative splits) will make your race that much better.
+While you’ve probably gotten better with keeping things steady the more you’ve run, a track will make it even easier.
+This will be helpful in terms of training for a long-distance race, because aiming for even splits (or better yet, negative splits) will make your race that much better.